Affordable South LA

 • Implement a filtering system to allow users to sort testimonials by relevant criteria

-our biggest problem
+our biggest Challenge

-Structuring diverse personal narratives into meaningful categories for different audiences
+Structuring diverse personal narratives into meaningful categories for different audiences.

 With a large collection of individual testimonials spanning various housing issues, we faced the challenge of organizing these voices into a coherent structure that could serve both the general public and policymakers effectively.